InvoiceShelf/module-whitelabel/README.md

 2. Create `/Modules/` dir in your server InvoiceShelf project root. **NOTE:** make sure it's capitalised like in example, it's not a typo.
 3. Upload the `WhiteLabel.zip` into the newly created `/Modules/` dir.
 4. Unzip it.
-5. In your server InvoiceShelf project `/` root dir, run `php artisan install:module WhiteLabel 1.1.2`.
+5. In your server InvoiceShelf project `/` root dir, run `php artisan install:module WhiteLabel <semantic release version>` e.g. `php artisan install:module WhiteLabel 1.1.1`, please consult with `package.json` for correct release version number inside the release artifact.
 6. (optional) If you have any issues with your installed module, try clearing your browser's `cache`, `cookies`, and/or `site data`.

 ## Update